damianham/builder/README.md

 ##  TODO

 - So many things
-- Create Rspec, Cucumber and CoffeeScript generators
+- Create RestAngular, Cucumber and CoffeeScript generators
 - Create schema extractors for other database engines

 please fork and contribute